allthingslinux/tux/docs/content/user/modules/moderation/cases.md

 - `case`
 - `c`

+**Parameters:**

+- `case_number` (optional) - The unique integer identifying the case
+- `user` (optional) - A user mention or ID to view cases for that user

-When invoked without a subcommand or case number, Tux opens an interactive menu displaying all cases in descending order (newest first).
+When invoked without arguments, Tux opens an interactive menu displaying all cases in descending order (newest first).

+When provided with a case number, Tux displays the details of that specific case.

+When provided with a user, Tux displays all cases for that user.

 ## Subcommands